Behaviour & Emotions

 School is a key part of childhood, and thus parenting.
 In this article we’ll take a look at some of the challenges kids may face, and what parents can do to help.

-Teacher vs Student
+Teacher vs student

 Sometimes a student simply doesn’t get on that well with a teacher.
 There could be several reasons for the clash, and there are definitely two sides to every tale!
 It’s tough when your child doesn’t seem happy with their teacher, but like so many school reports say – there’s always room for improvement!